 How to Treat Dog Gingivitis At Home Naturally

 Home treatments for doggy gingivitis have proven to be effective, but it’s important to note that it is easier to treat a mild case than an advanced one.
 So, be sure to check your dog’s mouth for signs of gum disease often.

-Homeopathic Remedies have been used for centuries on dogs and humans to help bring them to a state of overall health and wellness.
-And that’s exactly how they work to treat gingivitis in dogs.
+Homeopathic Products have been used for centuries on dogs and humans to help bring them to a state of overall health and wellness.
+And that’s exactly how they work in cases of gingivitis in dogs.

-At Homeoanimal, we start by learning about the pet’s overall health and recommend a custom solution to address all areas of disease.
-In the case of gingivitis, this will likely include a remedy that helps reduce tartar in your dog’s mouth.
+At Homeoanimal, we start by learning about the pet’s overall health and recommend a custom solution to address all areas of the gums.
+In the case of gingivitis, this will likely include a product that helps the dog gums an teeth.
+You want to reduce tartar in your dog’s mouth.
 Tartar that has built up can be impossible to remove with brushing alone.
-Our remedies use natural ingredients to break up the buildup in an effort to reverse gum disease.
+Our products use natural ingredients to optimize the gums and teeth.

-Click to learn more : 👉 Treat your dog's GINGIVITIS with our Natural Remedy 🐶
+Click to learn more : 👉 Natural product for your dog with GINGIVITIS 🐶

 Chlorhexidine is a disinfectant and antiseptic.
 It’s often used to sterilize surgical instruments, but you can also use it as a gingivitis rinse.
 Chlorhexidine works by binding to oral tissues and tooth surfaces.
 Over time, it gets released into the oral cavity.
 It is safe for pets, but most dogs won’t rave about the taste and it can produce tooth staining within a few days of usage.
 Buy a .2% rinse and squirt a small amount on the inside of each cheek once or twice a day.
 You can buy chlorhexidine in most pet stores.
 If you can’t find it in your area, ask your veterinarian.